Disastrous execution and decisions on fourth down come back to haunt the Seahawks in their loss to the Giants

 “I was happy punting the ball deep, playing that kind of style,’’ Carroll said.

-Proving a little harder to figure out — for a team with a running back it thinks is one of the best in the NFL in Chris Carson — was to call for a pass play on fourth-and-one at their own 48 on their second possession of the third quarter.
+Proving a little harder to figure out — for a team with a running back it thinks is one of the best in the NFL in Chris Carson — was to call for a pass play on fourth-and-one at its own 48 on its second possession of the third quarter.
 The Giants had just scored to take an 8-5 lead, and when a Wilson pass under pressure to Carson went incomplete, the Giants had good field position to drive for another touchdown.

 “If we get that, the whole game may change,’’ Wilson said.